1. What is the difference between the PHP and IOP? Which is right for my child?

 K. Day after Thanksgiving

 DBHA is open all year, during the summer as well as school vacations.

 8. How are services at DBHA covered?

-DBHA is covered by most private insurances, Aetna, Anthem (Blue Cross Blue Shield), Cigna, Harvard Pilgrim, Health Plans, MVP, Tufts, UBH, Value Options.
+DBHA is covered by most private insurances, Aetna, Anthem (Blue Cross Blue Shield), Cigna, Harvard Pilgrim, Health Plans, MVP, UBH, Value Options.